kubernetes-sigs/kueue/keps/1834-copy-labels-into-workload/README.md

 A case that requires more attention is creating workloads from pod groups because in that case a single workload is based on multiple pods (each of which might have labels).
 We propose:
  * When a label from the `labelKeysToCopy` list will be present at some of the pods from the group and the value of this label on all these pods will be identical then this label will be copied into the workload.
 Note that we do not require that all the pods have the label but all that do have must have the same value.
  * When multiple pods from the group will have the label with different values, we will raise an exception.
+The exception will be raised during the workload creation.

 ### Risks and Mitigations